flyinacres/notebook_env/README.md

 1. Start from a fresh environment/kernel.
 2. Run your notebook top to bottom, fixing any errors as they appear.
 3. **Restart the kernel** after each fix before rerunning — don't just rerun the failing cell.
 Previously executed cells stay in memory otherwise, which can hide problems that would break a true cold start.
-4. Exercise all code paths, including any GPU-only branches, so the GPU check reflects actual usage rather than partial coverage.
+4. Exercise all code paths, including any GPU-only branches and any guarded (`try/except`) branches, so both the GPU check and the guarded-import detection reflect actual usage rather than partial coverage.
 5. Save the notebook.
 6. Run this tool (see Usage below).